-Plus, they’ll keep each other company when you’re at work, school, or out running errands, so they won’t resort to boredom-induced hijinks around the house.
-Everyone knows a bored dog is a mischievous dog, after all.Continue to 3 of 7 below.
+Plus, they’ll keep each other company when you’re at work, school, or out running errands, so they're less likely to resort to boredom-induced hijinks around the house.
+Everyone knows a bored dog is a mischievous dog, after all.Continue to 2 of 6 below.

 It may be tough to teach an old dog new tricks, but an old dog can certainly teach a new dog some tricks—and the rules of their house.
 Dogs are pack animals and look to their pack leader for guidance, a role your older dog will naturally take on when you introduce a puppy to the family.

 You might find puppy training is far easier with an older dog and a new pup—the puppy will look to his senior for guidance, and model his behavior after hers.
 Having an older dog can make potty training your puppy way easier, too.
 Why?
 Dogs tend to do their business where other dogs have already gone, so your puppy will probably poop in the same spots as your older dog.Continue to 3 of 6 below.

 Help Ease Separation Anxiety